 Check progress, reflect on outcomes and impacts

-Throughout the life of a support plan, collaborate as a team to reflect regularly on progress against the goals.
+Throughout the life of a support plan, the team needs to collaborate to reflect regularly on progress against the goals.
 This enables the team to find out how systemic and targeted approaches are progressing, and how a mokopuna is responding to the agreed interventions.

 Sharing progress and modifying approaches where needed